-Staff Guidance for Conducting Annual Meetings in Light of COVID-19 Concerns
+Staff Guidance for Conducting Shareholder Meetings in Light of COVID-19 Concerns

 The staff of the Division of Corporation Finance and the Division of Investment Management has received inquiries from issuers and shareholders regarding compliance with the federal proxy rules for upcoming annual meetings in light of health, transportation, and other logistical issues raised by the spread of coronavirus disease 2019 (COVID-19).
 Given the public health and safety concerns related to COVID-19, the staff is providing the following guidance to assist issuers, shareholders, and other market participants affected by COVID-19 with meeting their obligations under the federal proxy rules.
 We remind all parties to consider their own specific facts and circumstances in determining the need for any additional measures beyond the actions discussed below.
 We strongly encourage all parties and intermediaries involved in the proxy voting process – including broker-dealers, transfer agents, and proxy service providers – to be flexible and work collaboratively with one another.
 We expect all market participants to cooperate with one another to facilitate issuers’ obligations to hold annual meetings and disseminate timely, accurate, and clear proxy disclosures under the federal securities laws as well as to allow shareholders to exercise their voting rights under state law.